 The study revealed significant effects of season (p<0.01) and THI (p<0.05) on both service period and calving interval.
 Females calving during Season 3 (Oct.-Nov.) exhibited significantly lower service periods (119.79 days) and calving intervals (424.07 days) compared to those calving in Season 1 (Mar-Apr-May) [Service period: 181.31 days; Calving interval: 486.61 days].
 Similarly, animals calving in Season 4 showed significantly improved service periods (135.7 days) and calving intervals (445.01 days) compared to those calving in Season 1 (p<0.01).
 Animals calving in Season 2 exhibited significantly longer service periods and calving intervals compared to those in Season 3, although these differences were not significant compared to animals in Season 1.
 Similar effects were observed for THI on service period and calving interval, with females calving in THI-4 (>80) exhibiting significantly longer service periods (166.56 days) and calving intervals (471.6 days) compared to other THI groups (p<0.05).
 However, animals in THI-2, THI-3, and THI-4 groups did not show significant differences in either reproductive parameter.
 The study concluded that calving during the months of October-November and calving at THI levels below 80 are associated with optimal service periods and calving intervals.

 Buffaloes typically exhibit prolonged calving intervals (CIs), ranging from 471 to 585 days.
 However, the optimal CI for dairy buffalo is ideally 12–13 months (Hussain, 2007).
 Alkoyak and Öz (2020) observed a decrease in CI during the summer and spring seasons compared to winter in Anatolian buffaloes, with values of 390.28 ± 8.57, 390.62 ± 7.50, and 418.04 ± 9.34 days for spring, summer, and winter, respectively.
-Jakhar et al. (2016) similarly noted a seasonal effect on CI in Murrah buffaloes, with lower values observed during summer and rainy seasons compared to winter (463.73 ± 5.63, 471.43 ± 9.66, and 504.61 ± 6.24 days for rainy, summer, and winter seasons, respectively).
-However, Thiruvenkadan et al. (2014) reported no significant difference in CI between summer and winter seasons in Murrah buffaloes, attributing any observed differences to parity effects.
+Jakhar et al.(2016) similarly noted a seasonal effect on CI in Murrah buffaloes, with lower values observed during summer and rainy seasons compared to winter (463.73 ± 5.63, 471.43 ± 9.66, and 504.61 ± 6.24 days for rainy, summer, and winter seasons, respectively).
+However, Thiruvenkadanet al.(2014) reported no significant difference in CI between summer and winter seasons in Murrah buffaloes, attributing any observed differences to parity effects.

 Service period (SP) is a less explored parameter in buffalo studies.
-Petrocchi et al. (2023) found that the average SP of Murrah buffaloes was prolonged (180 days) in May with a corresponding THI value of 80.27.
-Conversely, Dash et al. (2016) reported the lowest average SP (119 days) in March at an average THI of 67.80.
-Dash et al. (2015) observed a reduction in SP when THI exceeded 75; the average SP was 127 days for THI subclass 70.00–74.99, increasing to 162 days for THI subclass 75.00–79.99.
-However, Jakhar et al. (2016) found no evident effect of winter and summer seasons on SP in Murrah buffaloes.
+Petrocchi et al.(2023) found that the average SP of Murrah buffaloes was prolonged (180 days) in May with a corresponding THI value of 80.27.
+Conversely, Dash et al.(2016) reported the lowest average SP (119 days) in March at an average THI of 67.80.
+Dash et al.(2015) observed a reduction in SP when THI exceeded 75; the average SP was 127 days for THI subclass 70.00–74.99, increasing to 162 days for THI subclass 75.00–79.99.
+However, Jakhar et al.(2016) found no evident effect of winter and summer seasons on SP in Murrah buffaloes.